itsFrankV22/ESSENTIALS-GetInfoUtil/README.md

 > [!WARNING]
 > You must have `"EnableGeoIp": true,` in `home/container/tshock/Config.json`

-> When installing this update from 1.3.0 you must manually delete the plugin called `GetInfoPlayers`
+> When installing this update from 1.3.0 you must manually delete the plugin called `PlayerGetInfo`

 ## Overview
 The **PlayerGetInfo** plugin for TShock provides server administrators with detailed information about players when they join the server or request information about other players.
 This includes the platform they are playing on, their IP address, and their total playtime since registration.
 The plugin helps enhance server management by providing quick access to player-specific data.